-Starting in June, it will be a crime to smoke anywhere inside any enclosed malls in the county.
-The County Council decision Monday makes Howard one of the first jurisdictions in the nation to ban all smoking in private malls.
+Starting in June, it will be a crime to smoke anywhere inside any of the enclosed malls in the county.
+The County Council decision Monday makes Howard one of the first jurisdictions in the nation to completely ban smoking in private malls.

-The law provides for a ticket and civil penalty of $100 to $250, and a criminal fine of $100 plus court costs on conviction.
+There are both civil and criminal penalties for scoff-law smokers.
+The civil penalty involves a ticket of $100 to $250, and the criminal penalty, a fine of $100 plus court costs on conviction.
 No jail time is involved.

 "I believe business will increase in a smoke-free mall," said C. Vernon Gray, a 3rd District Democrat, who sponsored the ban.
 "We need not pine for tobacco companies; they will survive."

-Mr. Gray is responsible for the county's current anti-smoking legislation, one of the first laws in the state to require restaurants and office buildings to set aside separate smoking areas.
+Mr. Gray is also responsible for the county's current anti-smoking legislation, which was one of the first laws in the state to require restaurants and office buildings to set aside separate smoking areas.